Learn Tailwind CSS: Customization & Extension Guide

 3. Adding New Colors:

-To add a new color to the palette, you can simply extend the colors object with your desired color name and value.
+To add a new color to the palette, you can simply extend the color object with your desired color name and value.
 For example:

 module.exports = {